JefferyLiu6/RiskOS/docs/00-business-context.md

 > **Honest limitation, stated up front.** This project is built by one person, so
 > it cannot claim genuine organisational independence.
 The review artifact is
 > called a *developer validation with simulated second-line review*, and that
-> limitation is recorded in the report.
-In an interview, saying this
+> limitation is recorded in the report rather than glossed.
-> unprompted lands far better than pretending otherwise.

 ---

-## 4. Why this specific project
+## 4. What this project is built to demonstrate

-Your existing portfolio proves you can build AI systems.
-It proves nothing about finance.
-This project is engineered to close exactly that gap, and to let you tell four stories:
+Four claims, each of which the later chapters have to earn with evidence:

-1. **"I can show you where a model with better AUC was the worse risk model."**
-   Discrimination (ranking borrowers correctly) and calibration (getting the probability level right) are different things.
-ECL is a **money** number, so a model that ranks perfectly but predicts 2% when the truth is 4% will halve your provision.
-Gradient boosting typically wins on AUC and loses on calibration under regime change.
-That trade-off is the heart of the project.
+1. **A model with better AUC can be the worse risk model.** Discrimination (ranking borrowers correctly) and calibration (getting the probability level right) are different things.
+ECL is a **money** number, so a model that ranks perfectly but predicts 2% when the truth is 4% halves the provision.

-2. **"Here's what happened when I stress-tested and backtested against the crisis."** Train on 1999–2006, then watch it meet 2008.
-Any model looks fine in-sample; the question is what it does when the world changes.
+2. **Behaviour under regime change is the test that matters.** Train on 1999–2006, then watch the model meet 2008.
+Any model looks fine in-sample;
+   the question is what it does when the world changes.

-3. **"Here are material weaknesses I found in my own model."** A validation report with no findings is not credible.
-This one has a findings register.
+3. **A validation with no findings is not credible.** This one carries a findings register, populated at discovery.

-4. **"Here's why I approved it *with conditions* rather than pretending it had no limitations."** This is the one that stops it looking like a student project.
+4. **Approval with conditions, not a pretence of no limitations.** Every approval names its conditions and its review date.

-### Scope statement — say this before anyone asks
+### Scope statement

 > The underlying portfolio is U.S. residential mortgage data, because comparable
 > public Canadian loan-level default and loss data is not available.
 The project
 > applies IFRS 9 concepts and OSFI Guideline E-23 as a methodological and
 > governance framework relevant to Canadian financial institutions.
 It does not
-> represent a regulatory implementation, does not reproduce any institution's
+> represent a regulatory implementation, does not reproduce any institution's ECL
-> ECL system, and makes no claim of OSFI compliance.
+> system, and makes no claim of OSFI compliance.

-Volunteering this signals more domain awareness than getting caught out by it costs.

 ---

-## 5. Where an AI engineer actually adds value here
+## 5. Where engineering discipline adds value here

-Do not walk in positioning yourself as a credit risk veteran.
-Position yourself as an engineer who can make risk modelling **reproducible, testable, and governable** — which is genuinely where a lot of bank teams are weak.

-Concrete things this repo demonstrates that a traditional risk team often lacks:
+Risk teams know the mathematics.
+Where a modelling function is most often weak is in making that mathematics **reproducible, testable, and governable**, and that is the gap this repository is built around:

 - Config-driven pipelines with **no magic numbers in code** (`conf/`)
 - **Schema-as-code** validation that fails loudly rather than silently coercing
-- Assumption registers **enforced by tests** — change a constant without updating its register entry and CI fails
+- Assumption registers **enforced by tests** — change a constant without updating its register entry and the build fails
 - Leakage prevention as an **executable test**, not a code-review convention
-- Governance artifacts as **structured data** (`governance/*.yaml`), not prose buried in a Word document
+- Governance artifacts as **structured data** (`governance/*.yaml`), reconciled against what is actually on disk, not prose in a document

-The pitch: *"Risk teams know the mathematics.
-I make it reproducible and hard to get silently wrong."*

 ---

-## 6. Vocabulary to have cold
+## 6. Vocabulary

 | Term | One-line meaning |
 | --- | --- |